How We Help Veterans

 The goal of the Oregon Child Support Program is to work with both parents to ensure every child receives the financial and emotional support they need to thrive.

-The Oregon Child Support Program has a representative available to help Oregon veterans and their families.
-The Military Liaison can answer questions specific to military families, and help you and your case manager take advantage of every opportunity to provide for your children.
+The Oregon Child Support Program has a Military Liaison available to help Oregon veterans and answer questions specific to military families.
 We may be able to help by:

-- reviewing your child support order to make sure it is correct based on your income.
+- reviewing your child support order to make sure it is correct.

-- helping you pursue a modification of the monthly support obligation while you get back on your feet.
+- helping you pursue a modification of the monthly support obligation.

-- assisting you to set up a monthly payment plan to avoid garnishment once you have obtained a job.
+- assisting you to set up a monthly payment plan.

-- making sure you are taking advantage of all your military benefits and other opportunities to receive credit toward your child support obligation.
+- making sure you are taking advantage of all your military benefits and other opportunities.

 - Oregon Department of Veterans’ Affairs »